 I chose to study the LLB Law with Criminology course at Middlesex University because MDX made me feel welcome and at home.
 The programme is interesting and challenging, ensuring that you are confident to face the outside world after you graduate.

 I felt it would best help me achieve my ambition of becoming a barrister through a large variety of opportunities both throughout the course as well as extra curriculum activities – from mooting to volunteering and work experience as well as national and international competitions.
 I took part in the prestigious Middle Temple Access to the Bar scheme which enabled me to get paid experience shadowing a Barrister and a Judge.It was a phenomenal experience.

 We’ll carefully manage any future changes to courses, or the support and other services available to you, if these are necessary because of things like changes to government health and safety advice, or any changes to the law.

 Any decisions will be taken in line with both external advice and the University’s Regulations which include information on this.

 Our priority will always be to maintain academic standards and quality so that your learning outcomes are not affected by any adjustments that we may have to make.

 At all times we’ll aim to keep you well informed of how we may need to respond to changing circumstances, and about support that we’ll provide to you.

 Duration: 3 years full-time, Usually 4 years or 6 years part-time

-Duration: 3 years full-time, 4 years full-time with placement
+Duration: 3 years full-time, 4 years full-time with placement, 4 years part-time